ntr0pie/ntr0pie.github.io/docs/source/files/weekends/memory.rst

 * An enable signal is often added to control *when* the latch can change its state.
         #.
 When the enable signal is active the latch is said to be *transparent* and is sensitive to input signals.
         #.
 When the enable signal is inactive the latch is said to be *opaque* and is insensitive to input signals.
         #.
-This prevents unwanted state changes and enable finer control over the memory element.
+This prevents unwanted state changes and enables finer control over the memory element.
         #.
 The enable signal also results in the inherent level sensitive nature of latches.

 * https://www.falstad.com/circuit/e-nandff.html